By Kamal S. Obeid, SE, P.E.

 I first started as a civil engineer during the 1980s.
 At that time, Fremont, California, located in the East Bay of California’s San Francisco Bay Area, was a sleepy suburban community in the backdrop of the larger region.
 The not-too-distant Silicon Valley was in the throes of a recession.
 The historical farming community was evolving with acres of land being developed into subdivisions and ancillary commercial strip center development.
 Large areas of pristine open space were under threat from encroaching suburbia.
 The City of Fremont government, actively dealing with development pressure and market forces, was also beginning to steer the City away from unplanned, market-driven development.

-Today, the City looks much different and is the center of new transit-oriented development that is transforming the region.
+Today, a gateway to the greater Silicon Valley, the City looks much different and is the center of new transit-oriented development that is transforming the region.
 In fact, East Bay development is changing the entire Bay Area as we strive to meet the needs of people in a housing shortage while remaining committed to green and sustainable building.
 Developers are bound to meet obstacles because there are many stakeholders involved, and the project must fulfill economic, legal, and community obligations.
 How does one balance business interests with those of the community, such as the mandates for affordable housing or any neighborhood objections to East Bay development?
 In my experience, it’s best to listen to all sides and find creative ways to balance the seemingly opposing interests of project profitability, the neighborhood, the City, and the community-at-large.

 Stories of Proposed East Bay Development